- Online Course Development

 Can I see the template before I import it into my course sites?

 Yes!
-If you wish to preview the course template, please contact us via our Distance Learning Helpdesk Portal and request to be added to the template.
+If you wish to preview the course template, please contact us via our Learning Technologies Portal and request to be added to the template.

 How do I import this template into my D2L course sites?